YingFengTingYu/PopStudio_Old/README.md

 A project to convert many kinds of files used in PopCap Games.
 By using C# and .Net 6, this project can easily be used in Linux, MacOS, Windows and Android.
-Now this project supports unpack and pack dz, rsb(including Android, iOS, PS3, Xbox360 and Android Chinese version) and pak(including Windows, MacOS, PS3 and Xbox360 version), and decode and encode ptx(encode does not support PVRTC texture), tex(including iOS and Android TV version), txz, cdat, RTON, reanim.compiled.
+Now this project supports unpack and pack dz, rsb(including Android, iOS, PS3, Xbox360 and Android Chinese version) and pak(including Windows, MacOS, PS3, PSV and Xbox360 version), and decode and encode ptx(encode does not support PVRTC texture), tex(including iOS and Android TV version), txz, cdat, RTON, reanim.compiled, trail.compiled.
 ___
-The author also knows other file structures such as xml.compiled, trail.compiled, and these files will be supported soon.
+The author also knows other file structures such as xml.compiled, and these files will be supported soon.
 If you know other file sturctures such as pam and pax, you can communicate with the author.
 ___
 If you want to communicate with the author, you can download QQ(a chatting software) in Google Play, App Store or Microsoft Store, and then register a QQ account number and enter our QQ group numbered 1017246977(The answer is "Github").
 ___